dhruvPrajapati13/AmbedkarGPT-Intern-Task/README.md

 This project is a simple **Retrieval-Augmented Generation (RAG)** system built as part of the **AI Intern Assignment** for Kalpit Pvt Ltd (UK).

-The system loads a speech by Dr. B. R. Ambedkar, creates vector embeddings using **HuggingFace + ChromaDB**, and answers user questions using **Ollama (Mistral 7B)** through a command-line interface.
+The system loads a speech by Dr. B. R. Ambedkar, creates vector embeddings using HuggingFace + ChromaDB, and answers user questions using Ollama (Mistral 7B) through a command-line interface.

 ---